Love, Life Jim Arnold Love, Life Jim Arnold

 I explained, as plainly as I could, that lying on the ground — grass, sand, or any other surface that requires one to interface directly with the planet — is not something my back, hip, and leg nerves are inclined to negotiate well.
 This was not about getting up afterward.
 This was about being down there in the first place.
 So, yep, I had reservations about this idea.

 And let’s be clear: we are talking about two 78-year-olds here.
-The image of both of us gracefully arranging ourselves on a blanket, then remaining there in some extended state of horizontal embrace, begins to feel less like romance and more like a logistical exercise requiring advance planning and possibly a small crane.
+The image of both of us gracefully arranging ourselves on a blanket, then remaining there in some extended state of horizontal embrace, begins to feel less like romance and more like a logistical exercise requiring advance planning and possibly the temporary services of a personal aide.

 Her response was brief and decisive.
 Again, I quote: